 You are expected to attend class every day.
 Given the small class size, I will worry if you are not here!
-In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays, and participation in official university activities such as music performances, athletic competition or debate.
-Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) will be excused.
+In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays, and participation in official university activities.
+Absences from class for courtimposed legal obligations (e.g., jury duty or subpoena) will be excused.
 Please contact me as soon as you realize you may be absent so that we can plan accordingly.